 Probably.
 It’s true that more and more pharmaceuticals are showing up in our water supply due to people flushing pills down the toilet.
 However, Raymond M. Hozalski, an engineering professor at the University of Minnesota, says “the levels coming out of the tap are usually barely detectable, if at all.”
 Fish, on the other hand …

 Yes!
 Again we turn to Hozalski.
 He says, “Before you drink from your tap, let the water run a few minutes until it’s cold — this essentially flushes out anything that may have accumulated.”
-If you’re concerned about wasting water — as you should be — then collect the water in a can to use on your plants.
+If you have plumbing questions about wasting water — as you should be — then collect the water in a can to use to water your plants.

 Low water pressure can indeed cause problems — but they’re usually of the annoying variety.
-Low water pressure is unlikely to cause any damage to pipes or fixtures.
-But if you live in a neighborhood with low water pressure and then run a lot of appliances, they may not work as well as intended.
+Too many plumbing appliances, fittings, and fixtures in your home can lead directly to low water pressure.
+Low water pressure is unlikely to cause any damage to pipes or fixtures but if you live in a neighborhood with low water pressure and then run a lot of appliances, they may not work as well as intended.

 So-called “flushable” wipes are the scourge of city water treatment systems the world over.
 And the problem is only getting worse.

 Avoid flushing them if at all possible — especially if you have septic systems.
+It isn’t worth the thousands of dollars in damages that they could potentially cause.
+Trust us.
 In the meantime, here are some other things you should never flush down the toilet.

 Sometimes.
-Galvanized plumbing, or iron pipes, were popular prior to the 1960s.
+Galvanized plumbing, or iron pipes, were popular in homes built prior to the 1960s.
 However, they may cause low water pressure due to corroded or plugged-up pipes.
 And when galvanized plumbing goes bad, the fix can be expensive.